 You can load the Image list under Workspace / Controls / Image list or select it from Workspace / Image list.
 In the Image list, all objects of the current project are displayed, including the associated duration.
 You can also display the shooting date and other parameters.
-To find out how to integrate these into your interface, please refer to the chapter Setting the workspace and Setting the workspace.
+To find out how to integrate these into your interface, please refer to the chapter Setting the workspace more content and conte